 The workflow to set up the electromagnetic connections is as follows:

-- Add Additional Coils (e.g., when connecting the inductor to the transformer)
+- Add Additional Coils (e.g., when connecting the inductor to the transformer) if needed

-- Select the Winding type (primary, secondary, 2nd secondary, additional coil)
+- Select the Winding type (primary, secondary, 2nd secondary, additional coil) from the Coil Group table

 - Switch to Terminals selection and make any necessary changes to winding terminals.